Echo State Condition at the Critical Point: Critical reservoirs with regard to the input statistics

 rather than

 where $a<0$ and $0<b<1$ are system specific values, i.e., they depend on ${\cal F}_{ \bar{\bf u}^{\infty}}$.

-A network according to eq. \ref{powerlaw} is still an ESN since it fullfils the ESC.
+A network according to eq. \ref{powerlaw} is still an ESN since it fullfils the ESP.
 Still, forgetting of initial states is not bound to a certain time scale.
 Remnants of information can --under certain circumstances-- remain for virtually infinite long times within the network given that not too much unpredictable new input enters the network.
-Lyapunov analysis of a time series according to eq. \ref{powerlaw} would result in zero, Lyapunov analysis of eq. \ref{exponential} in result different from zero.
+Lyapunov analysis of a time series according to eq. \ref{powerlaw} would result in zero, and Lyapunov analysis of eq. \ref{exponential} yields a nonzero result.

-In ESNs forgetting according to the power law of eq. \ref{powerlaw} for a input times $q_{ \bar{\bf u}^{\infty}_{crit}, \ti }$ is achievable if the following constraints are fulfilled (compare considerations in \cite{neco2015}): \begin{itemize} \item The recurrent connectivity $\WWHH$, the input connectivity $\WWIH$ of the ESN and the transfer function $\theta(.)$ have to be arranged in a way that if the ESN is fed with $q_{ \bar{\bf u}^{\infty}_{crit}, \ti }$ one approximates
+In ESNs forgetting according to the power law of eq. \ref{powerlaw} for an input time series $q_{ \bar{\bf u}^{\infty}_{crit}, \ti }$ is achievable if the following constraints are fulfilled : \begin{itemize} \item The recurrent connectivity $\WWHH$, the input connectivity $\WWIH$ of the ESN and the transfer function $\theta(.)$ have to be arranged in a way that if the ESN is fed with $q_{ \bar{\bf u}^{\infty}_{crit}, \ti }$ one approximates

 Thus, the aim of the training is